MasteringPinia/mastering-pinia--code/README.md

 npx zx@7.2 https://esm.is/mastering-pinia
 ```

-This will create a `mastering-pinia` folder with all the exercises in your Home folder.
-You can pass a different path as
+This will create a `mastering-pinia-exercises` folder with all the exercises in your Home folder.
+You can pass a
-`--dir` or as the last argument to the command to change the location of the folder.
+different path as `--dir` or as the last argument to the command to change the location of the folder.

 ```bash
 npx zx@7.2 https://esm.is/mastering-pinia --dir my-folder